 It’s a competitive industry so having professional qualifications is recommended in order to give you the edge.
-Training can be undertaken at a culinary school such as Institut Culinaire de France, which offers two options for budding chocolatiers.
-The first is the Professional Certificate, which is a six-month intensive course covering all the relevant techniques, skills and knowledge required to be employable and have a successful career.
-The second is the Confectionary Arts & Entrepreneurship Bachelor’s degree—a three-year course designed to train ambitious candidates not only in chocolate, but also in the fields of pastry, confectionery, ice-cream and baking, while building on the cross-disciplinary fields of management, marketing, communication and interpersonal skills.
+Training can be undertaken at a culinary school such as Institut Culinaire de France, which offers an option for budding chocolatiers: the Confectionary Arts & Entrepreneurship Bachelor’s degree—a three-year course designed to train ambitious candidates not only in chocolate, but also in the fields of pastry, confectionery, ice-cream and baking, while building on the cross-disciplinary fields of management, marketing, communication and interpersonal skills.

 Professional experience is also key, with apprenticeships being a great route to becoming a chocolatier.
 At Institut Culinaire de France, a work placement is part of your training, which is a real plus for furthering your knowledge and for preparing your entry into the job market.
 For the Professional Certificate, you’ll have a two-month work placement, and on the BA there is a five-month placement each year.
 Further professional immersion is also achieved via vivas, masterclasses and educational excursions.